pcaversaccio/snekmate/GUIDELINES.md

   - `__default__` function
   - `external` functions
   - `internal` functions
-- There should be two line breaks between each import, variable declaration, event declaration, and function.
+- There should be two line breaks between each top-level declaration, including `import`s, `constant`s, `immutable`s, `flag`s, `struct`s, state variables, `event`s, and functions.
 - Each line of code should be limited to a maximum of 120 characters, including spaces.
 - Code comments should be confined to a maximum of 80 characters per line, including spaces, with an allowed exception for comments with long URL links.
-- For any undocumented behavior, please refer to [🐍Vyper's Official Style Guide](https://docs.vyperlang.org/en/latest/style-guide.html) and/or [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008).
+- For any undocumented behaviour, please refer to [🐍Vyper's Official Style Guide](https://docs.vyperlang.org/en/latest/style-guide.html) and/or [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008).